qmk/qmk_firmware/README.md

 ### 3. Layer
  Layer is key-action map to assign action to every physical key.
-You can define multiple layers in keymap and select a layer out of keymap during operation at will.
+You can define multiple layers in keymap and make layers active out of keymap during operation at will.

- First layer is indexed by `Layer 0` which usually become **`default layer`** and active in initial state. **`current layer`** is active layer at that time and can be changed with user interaction.
-You can define **16 layers** at most in default keymap framework.
+ First layer is indexed by `0` which usually become **`default layer`** and active in initial state.

+You can define **16 layers** at most in each keymaps[] and overlays[].

  you can define a layer with placing keycode symbols separated with `comma` in `KEYMAP`, which is formed with resemblance to physical keyboard layout so as you can easily put keycode on place you want to map. ***You can define most of keys with just using keycodes*** except for `Fn` key serving special actions.